Spellbound (1945 film): Release

-Box office
+Theatrical

 Spellbound opened theatrically in New York City on Halloween 1945, and the following week in Los Angeles, on November 8, 1945.
 It was subsequently given a wide release in the United States on December 28, 1945.
 It earned rentals of $4,975,000 in North America.

 Upon the film's British release, it broke every box office record in London, in both famous theaters, Pavilion and Tivoli Strand, for a single day, week, month, holiday and Sundays.

 Home media

 In 1999, Anchor Bay Entertainment released Spellbound for the first time on DVD.
 The Criterion Collection subsequently issued a DVD release in 2002.
 In 2012, MGM Home Entertainment released the film on Blu-ray.